 Plants that are native to your area are already accustomed to the seasonal changes and the periods of drought and/or flooding.
 They are hardier and require much less maintenance time than the imported exotic plants.
 They will also save money, because they won't have to be replaced ( they can usually with stand fluctuations in the weather).

 Many native plants have edible fruit, berries, nuts, or roots.
 Examples include pecans, blackberries, wild blueberries, plums, crabapples, red mulberry, ground nut, and many others.

 6. Plant Perennial, Multi-Purpose Flowers

-Old fashioned double orange Daylilies are a favorite perennial in the South.
-The poster by naturegirl7 is available on Zazzle.
+Old-fashioned double orange daylilies are a favorite perennial in the South.

 Perennials and especially native perennials are the sustainable gardener's friend.
 They come back every year and multiply.
 They are low maintenance and cost less because they don't have to be replanted each season like annual bedding plants.